pytorch/kineto/tb_plugin/README.md

 # PyTorch Profiler TensorBoard Plugin

-This is a plugin that provides visualization of PyTorch profiling.
+This is a Tensoboard Plugin that provides visualization of PyTorch profiling.
-It can parse, process and visualize the PyTorch Profiler's dumped result, and give optimization recommendations.
+It can parse, process and visualize the PyTorch Profiler's dumped profiling result, and give optimization recommendations.

 ### Quick Installation Instructions